reat Images Are Still Worth A Thousand Words

 Desktop Photo Editors

-If you edit images semi-often, using a desktop program will serve you better than an online editor.
-If you have Window or Mac, you have a couple of options already on your computer.
+If you edit images even somewhat often, using a desktop program will serve you better than an online editor.

 - Microsoft Paint – If you’re running Windows, you already this.
 Just click the windows icon in the bottom-left corner type “paint” .

 - Apple Photos – If you’re running a Mac, you can use the “Photos” app already installed on your computer.

 - Adobe Photoshop – A premium photo editor for professionals.
 It’s expensive and not for beginners, but a fantastic tool in the right hands!

 - PhotoImpact – A great photo editor.
 You can buy it for $29.99